 2. For opening the door to new possibilities of color-mixing and adding another dimension to the appearance of your watercolor art

 Below are some of my experiments exploring the characteristics of the egg shell white paint.
-It is really challenging to capture real beauty of the colors mixed with egg shell white paint.
+It is really challenging to capture the real beauty of the colors mixed with egg shell white paint.

-Egg shell white paint on rough cold pressed watercolor paper
+Egg shell white paint on rough cold pressed watercolor paper.

 Since the colors mixed with egg shell white paint are opaque they can be used to paint on tinted surfaces including black.
 However, the effect achieved is quite different from commercially available gouache.